Industrial action information for staff

 - What happens to pay withheld from staff participating in industrial action?

-Pay deducted from those taking industrial action will remain in departmental budgets.
+Pay deducted from those taking industrial action will remain in School/departmental budgets.
 It may be used to mitigate or remedy the impacts of the strike action, in particular any impact on student learning opportunities and objectives.

 - I am a GTA/casual worker and I want to take part in the industrial action.
 What will be the impact on my pay?